carpentries/instructor-training/_episodes/02-practice-learning.md

 material.
 For learners, this feedback can help focus their study efforts.
 For instructors, it allows them to refocus their instruction to respond to challenges that learners are facing.

-Learners don't "pass" or "fail" formative assessments; they are simply a feedback mechanism.
+Learners do not "pass" or "fail" formative assessments; they are simply a feedback mechanism.
 For example, a music teacher might ask a learner to play a scale very slowly in order to see whether they are breathing correctly, and if not, what they should change.